psrc/2015-12-scripting-workshop/index.md

 * Install Python 2.7 using all of the defaults for installation **except** make sure to check **Make Anaconda the default Python**.

-#### D. SQLite
+#### E. SQLite

-***FOR DISCUSSION*** - SQLite is easiest way to fiddle with SQL on a desktop.
-But we could also set up access to our "real" MySQL databases right?

 SQL is a specialized programming language used with databases.
-Here at PSRC, we have existing enterprise databases in MS-SQL and MySQL, but those are a bit complex to set up.
-For this course, we use a simple database manager called [SQLite](http://www.sqlite.org).
-The SQL language is essentially identical, so the skills will all transfer -- and having a simple desktop version of SQL has its own benefits.
+Here at PSRC, we have existing enterprise databases in MS-SQL and MySQL, but those are a bit complex to set up for desktop use.
+So for this course, we use a very simple database manager called [SQLite](http://www.sqlite.org).
+The SQL language is essentially identical, so the skills will all transfer -- and having a simple desktop version of SQL has its own benefits!

 * The [Software Carpentry Windows Installer](https://github.com/swcarpentry/windows-installer/releases/latest) installs SQLite for Windows.
-If you used the installer already to install the nano text editor, you don't need to run it again.
+If you used the installer already to install the nano text editor above, you don't need to run it again.
 Otherwise, run it now.

-#### E. R-Project (Statistics Software)
+#### F. R Statistics Software

 [R](http://www.r-project.org) is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
 To interact with R, we use [RStudio](http://www.rstudio.com).